 In short, talk of oxygen masks or putting myself first makes my ears “power off.”
 In contrast, the image of refilling cups and recharging batteries helps me prioritize emotional wellness, which is critical to sustaining work that supports others without burning out.

 The good news: burnout is avoidable.
-On Friday, October 25, the next webinar in our free monthly series will focus on intentional steps to build a work environment that sustains rather than depletes you.
-You’ll learn six elements that keep you engaged and energized, and actions you can take now to have a healthier relationship with work.
-Register today to join us Friday, October 25
+The October webinar in our free monthly series focused on intentional steps to build a work environment that sustains rather than depletes you.
+Watch the recording to learn six elements that keep you engaged and energized, and actions you can take now to have a healthier relationship with work.

 (Photo of two people sharing tea by Zeynep Sümer.)